- What Is Dependent Origination?jh

 No matter what we experience, we never experience the thing itself, it is the mind's best guess.
 All reality is virtual reality.
 All things are our conceptualisation of them.
 Revealed via an approximation by the limited senses and the biases of the fabricating processes of our minds.
 We see what our mind imagines is important, offered up into consciousness in a manner it thinks will be useful.
 We see a complex gathered together concept of the world.
 With clear and wise looking we see that our experience of life is dependently arising due to many factors.
 Some factors are quite conscious but many are far less so.
 Yet, a sufficient degree of them can be influenced.

 We can be more mindful and see more clearly, and cultivate wholesome qualities and incline towards more wisdom, and that is what this teaching is pointing towards.

 “All things are empty” sounds like a wild thing to say.
-But it is not a statement of reckless nihilism, more a tug away from absent minded reification.
-“All things are made up” does not imply that things don’t matter.
-It isn’t even saying that things aren’t real, but that they aren’t really the way we see them.
-Another way of saying this could be "All apparent things are a perception".
-For the way we see them (our way of looking) is part of what makes them appear that way.
+But, it is not a statement of reckless nihilism, more a tug away from absent-minded reification.
+“All things are made up” does not imply that things can't matter.
+It isn't actually taking away their reality, rather that the reality projected onto them isn't independently real.
+It is just how we see them right now, and we know this because when we change the way of looking, they change accordingly.
+Another way of saying "all things are empty", could be "phenomena are mere dependent arising perceptions".
+For the way we see them (depending on our way of looking in the moment) is part of what makes them appear that way.

-All of this matters because it inspires us towards freedom.
+All of this matters because it inspires us towards freedom without freaking out.
 We can have more fluidity and creativity as we experience, and that changes everything including the sense of self this liberates.

 Written by Nathan Glyde